imbeyondboredom/rockingham-covid-materials/README.md

 ## What we need
 - People to print
-- People with access to the shielding and bands
+- People with access to the materials for shielding and bands